Glassdoor launches employee confidence index

 US – Employee review website Glassdoor has published its first monthly index analysing employee sentiment on the business outlook of their employers.

-group of employees chatting in an office
+Group of employees chatting in office colleagues coworkers collaboration_crop

 Glassdoor collects ratings and reviews from employees.
 Reviewers rate their overall job satisfaction with a company and can rate various factors including culture and values or senior leadership.